thodges-gh/x402/examples/typescript/clients/chainlink-vrf-nft/README.md

 This example demonstrates how a client pays USDC via the `x402` protocol (`exact` scheme) to a custom resource server.
 This resource server, upon successful payment verification and settlement via a facilitator, then uses its own funds to pay ETH and mint a VRF NFT to the client's address.

 Based on the value returned by the VRF result, one of four characters will be selected for the NFT.
 The NFT and its image can be viewed on [OpenSea](https://testnets.opensea.io/) by connecting to Base Sepolia and searching for the NFT contract address.
+The source code for the contract can be viewed [here](https://sepolia.basescan.org/address/0xcD8841f9a8Dbc483386fD80ab6E9FD9656Da39A2#code).

 ## Architecture